Lucifer179/html_foundations/intro_css/README.md

 }
 ```

-**Grouping Selector** - if two grouups of elements have some of the same style declarations then they can just be declared together with a comma to separate them instead of declaring them separately and declare the rest as usual.
+**Grouping Selector** - if two groups of elements have some of the same style declarations then they can just be declared together with a comma to separate them instead of declaring them separately and declare the rest as usual.

 ```
 .read,